Is it Safe to Swim with Whales in Tonga?

 Tips for Picking an Ethical Whale Swimming Tour

-To help reduce the chances of picking one of the ethically-questionable operators, consider doing the following:
+To help reduce the chances of picking one of the ethically questionable operators, consider doing the following:

 • Choose an operator that offers multiple-day tour packages, which helps reduce the pressure to find you the “perfect swim”

-• At present, choose to swim with whales in the island groups of Tongatapu, Ha’apai or ‘Eua where there is less competition
+• At present, choose to swim with whales in the island groups of Tongatapu, Ha’apai or ‘Eua where there is far less competition

 • Look up reviews from customers on review websites, such as TripAdvisor (not the website of the operator) to see if there are any negative reviews concerning the safety of the whale.